lingzhang-lyon/fluent-plugin-cloudwatch-transform/README.md

 Now after you have fluentd installed you can follow either of the steps below:

-//not available yet
+//not available yet:

 Add this line to your application's Gemfile:

-    gem 'fluent-plugin-cloudwatch-transform'
+    $ gem 'fluent-plugin-cloudwatch-transform'

 Or install it yourself as:

     $ gem install fluent-plugin-cloudwatch-transform

+//for current version:

+    just download or clone this repository

+    in the folder of this repository:

+    $ gem build fluent-plugin-cloudwatch-transform.gemspec

+    $ sudo gem install ./fluent-plugin-cloudwatch-transform-0.0.1.gem

 ## Usage